janumedia/vue-cypress-example/README.md

 # vue-cypress-example

-Vue Unit and E2E Test with Cypress Example
+Vue Unit and E2E Test with Code Coverage using Cypress

 ## Step by step setup